MareGames/.github/SECURITY.md

 # Security Policy — Mare Games

-## Supported Versions
-Security fixes are applied to currently supported/active projects only.

 ## Reporting a Vulnerability
-If you believe you've found a security vulnerability, please report it privately.

-**Preferred contact:**
+Please report security vulnerabilities privately.

+Contact:
-- Email: <support@maregames.co>
+- Email: security@maregames.example

-Please include:
-- A clear description of the issue
+Include:
+- Description and impact
-- Steps to reproduce
+- Steps to reproduce (if possible)
-- Potential impact
+- Affected repository/version
-- Any suggested mitigations
+- Any mitigation ideas

-We will acknowledge receipt and follow up as soon as possible.
+We will acknowledge receipt and follow up.